dev-launchers/strapiv4/src/plugins/googledrive/README.md

    Method: DELETE
    Params: fileId - The ID of the file to delete.
    Response:
-   200 if the fileid is present
-   If the fileId is not present then the following
+   200 if the fileid is present and deleted successfully If the fileId is not present then the following error message:
    {
    "data": null,
    "error": {